 At the January meeting, it was agreed to create a software repository for AHG8 and to include preprocessing software based on JVET-AC0086 in this code repository.
 A software repository has been created since then and is referred to as optimization for machines (OFM).
 This contribution provides a description of the preprocessing part of the OFM software package, including the code architecture, instruction for installation, configuration and encoding/decoding scripts, and performance compared to VVC.
-This contribution further suggests to add sections on the OFM software implementation to the technical report for the optimization of encoders and receiving systems for machine analysis of coded video content.
+This contribution suggests to add sections on the OFM software implementation to the technical report for the optimization of encoders and receiving systems for machine analysis of coded video content.

+In version 3 of this contribution, it is further suggested to add some technical details of the pre-processing implementation to section 6.1 (Region of Interest-based methods) and section 6.2 (Pre-processing methods of foreground and background) in this contribution.

 Preprocessing Software